sauing/hybrid-automation/README.md

 3. **API Client**
    - `src/api/client.py` contains example methods and endpoints.
 Replace or extend these with your own API endpoints.
-   - Use the provided structure for authentication and session management.
+   - Use the provided structure for authentication and session management

 4. **UI Page Objects**
    - `src/ui/pages/base_page.py` is a generic base class for your page objects.